 Besides dams and reservoirs, activities like water extraction and sediment trapping disrupt rivers’ natural flow.
-Free-flowing rivers feed hundreds of millions of people, delivering sediments crucial to agriculture, and mitigate the impact of floods and droughts.
+Free-flowing rivers feed hundreds of millions of people, deliver sediments crucial to agriculture and mitigate the impact of floods and droughts.
 River fragmentation and alteration threaten vital ecosystems for people and wildlife.

 This groundbreaking study by hydrologists from McGill University, published in Nature, is the first comprehensive global assessment of the connectivity of Earth’s largest rivers.
 Scientific wisdom postulates that free-flowing rivers must remain connected across four dimensions: longitudinally, so that fish and other species can move upstream while water, nutrients, and sediments can move downstream; laterally, so the river can move out onto its floodplain, delivering important nutrients to fish in other habitats and bringing nutrients back into the river itself; vertically, so the river can flow into and interact with groundwater and aquifers; and seasonally, so that the important ecological functions rivers provide over time are not impaired — for example, the flood pulses that signal fish to spawn.